MoRebaie/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization-Coursera
-This repository is specially created for my work in the 5 courses of the DL specialization offered by Coursera.
+This repository is specially created for my work in the DL specialization offered by Coursera.